 The best word for what happens on avenues of pilgrimage such as the Heartwood Path is “sadhana,” which is akin to the Sanskrit word sadhu, which means going straight to a goal.
-“Sadhana” is a Hindu or Buddhist spiritual practice through which an individual reveres a formed image as a mediate step in the worship of a formless deity or principle.
+“Sadhana” is a Hindu or Buddhist spiritual practice through which an individual reveres a formed image as a mediate step—a connecting link, an intervenor— in the worship of a formless deity or principle.
 Sadhana is the Tantric evocation of a formless deity by means of ritual for the purpose of getting control of the deity.
 Sadhana is also a discipline through which an individual can attain enlightenment or samadhi—the state of deep concentration resulting in union with the ultimate reality.
-This state is achieved by worshipping (we could say revering, venerating, adoring, exalting, or admiring) the image of a formed thing as a mediate step (intermediary) to the worship and use of a formless deity or principle (natural laws, the animating spirit . . .
+This state is achieved by worshipping (we could say revering, venerating, adoring, exalting, or admiring) the image of a formed thing as a mediate step (a connecting link, an intermediary) to the worship and use of a formless deity or principle (natural laws, the animating spirit . . .
 God).
 While sadhana is a Hindu and Buddhist spiritual practice, there are traces of this custom in other religions and spiritual paths, as well.
-The worshipping the image of Jesus by Christians is one such example.
+The worshipping of the image of Jesus by Christians is one such example.
 Our own picking of attractive natural objects (a form of praise), our seeking of consent (a form of reverence and honor), and the repetition of visiting natural beings (a form of devotion) makes the Heartwood Path at least reminiscent of a sadhana.
 Certainly our chosen attractive natural beings are mediate steps (intervenors, resolvers) leading to the praise of the Absolute and the reception of its guidance, information, and healing.

 A formed thing to be worshipped along the Heartwood Path as a mediate step is one’s own “self”, which we shall define as that which is considered all that is of a singular character, united, and not separated as would be an “other” (we shall see subsequently how this self is expanded as a Sacred or Greater Self which includes more than what is enclosed in one’s own bag of skin).
 Also included in our definition, therefore, are two other significant adornments to the “self,” namely: Nature and a lover.